 “It’s a huge number and tells you how important soybeans are to the state,” Hemmes said.

-“Anytime you take a soybean to a crushing facility, you’re going to get the oil and the soybean meal.
-The fact that soybeans can be further processed and used adds value to my product,” she said.
+“Anytime you take a soybean to a crushing facility you’re going to get the oil and the soybean meal, and that’s adding value to my product,” she said.

 The soy value chain is bolstered by a strong livestock sector in the state, noted Leeds.
 That’s especially true in Iowa’s fourth congressional district, which spans northwest Iowa.
-The soy value chain in Iowa’ fourth congressional district has a $7.5 billion economic impact, or half of the total impact of the economic impact of the state.
+The soy value chain in Iowa’ fourth congressional district has a $7.5 billion economic impact, the highest in the nation.

 “We’re heavily livestock populated here; the whole district is,” said Jeff Frank, ISA District 4 director from Auburn, which sits in the fourth congressional district.

-He says crop and livestock production go hand-in-hand in his district, which ranks highest in the nation in terms of economic impact by congressional districts.
+He says crop and livestock production go hand-in-hand in his district.

 “The more livestock we have, the more soybeans we use,” he said.
 “It’s a circle of life.”